srobledo2021/Robotica_Movil_2324_Blog/README.md

 ### Steps 3

 First of all we will be implementing the laser.
-We will be doing that with this function:
+We will be doing it with this function:

 ```python3
 def parse_laser_data (laser_data):